 Piggie is baffled by this.
 She wants something different.
 She wants them to remain friends.
 She also wants Gerald to not keep sneezing and knocking her over.
-The pair go through a physical battle in which Piggie ends up wearing a helmet with a plastic visor.
+The pair go through a physical big struggle in which Piggie ends up wearing a helmet with a plastic visor.

 There is no proactive plan but Elephant happens to meet a cat who is a doctor.
 In a less minimalistic picture book, Elephant would probably make a plan to go to the doctor.
 But we don’t see that here.

-Although we’ve seen a physical comedy in the sneeze battle earlier, the battle scene (in narrative terms) actually occurs after the medical examination.
+Although we’ve seen a physical comedy in the sneeze big struggle earlier, the big struggle scene (in narrative terms) actually occurs after the medical examination.
 Notice how Elephant is flat on the floor.
 The ‘Battle’ involves a near-death experience.
 Although it’s psychosomatic, Elephant concludes that he is allergic to cats, too, and is basically therefore dead.

 The big reveal, for both reader and Elephant, is that he is not allergic to anything.
 He has simply caught a cold.

 And now Piggie has caught the cold, too.